Burnley schoolboy (seven) calls on Boris Johnson to install life-saving equipment in every school in the UK | ExBulletin

 When his family explained what defibrillators were, he said he wanted to help buy one for school because he wanted to keep his friends safe.

-No stranger to fundraising Alfie collected the grand total of 1,200 for local food banks during the lockdown when he learned that many vulnerable children were hungry.
+No stranger to fundraising, Alfie raised the grand total of 1,200 for local food banks during the lockdown when he heard that many vulnerable children were hungry.
 Just last week, Alfie received a special community champion award from the Morrison store in Todmorden where he and his family did all of the food shopping for the project.

 Organizations that benefited from a mix of food and cash donations from Alfie were: St Matthew’s and St Stephen’s Churches at Burnley Charter House Resource Center in Morse Street, Burnley, Burnley Community Kitchen and Todmorden Foodbank.